born2discover/pelican-flasklike/README.md

 # Pelican-flasklike

-A pelican template inspired by [Flask](http://flask.pocoo.org/) website, [Armin Ronacher's blog](http://lucumr.pocoo.org/) and [flasky](https://github.com/fjavieralba/flasky) by [Javier Alba](https://github.com/fjavieralba).
-Feel free to add and also tweak it and add more features to it as it is released under MIT licence.
+A template for [Pelican](https://blog.getpelican.com/) static site generator inspired by [Flask](http://flask.pocoo.org/)'s website, [Armin Ronacher](http://lucumr.pocoo.org/)'s blog and [flasky](https://github.com/fjavieralba/flasky) theme by [Javier Alba](https://github.com/fjavieralba).
+This theme is released under MIT license so anybody is free to tweak it and to add things they see fit.
+Pull requests with changes are also welcome.

 ## Configuration

-In order to correctly use this theme, you'll need your `pelicanconf.py` file to look like this:
+In order to correctly use this theme, you'll need your `pelicanconf.py` file to look similar to this:

 ```python
 #!/usr/bin/env python